PleiadesBUW/PleiadesUserDocumentation/jupyter/jupyter-kernels.md

 We first begin with instructions regarding IPython kernels based on Python 3.10.4. **With the modular structure of PLEIADES' software stack it is not trivial to utilize new IPython kernels for other Python versions than 3.10.4.** Nevertheless, at the end of this section we provide instructions on how to generate IPython kernels for arbitray Python versions (supported by IPython) through *pip* and *venv* only.
 They require some additional modifications in the *kernel.json* file and correct Python paths.
 We do not provide support for such custom kernels and therefore user caution is advised.

-### JupyterHub: Virtual environments with pip for custom IPython kernels (with Python 3.10.4)
+### Jupyter: Virtual environments with pip for custom IPython kernels (with Python 3.10.4)

 Before you start, you need to make sure, that you have Python version 3.10.4 loaded inside your current environment.
 If you do not have a Python 3.10.4 of your own, you can simply load it through one of the `module`s provided by the Scientific Computing Center PLEIADES.
-You can make sure you are using the desired Python binaries through `which python` and the version through `python --version`.
+You can make sure you are using the desired Python binries through `which python` and the version through `python --version`.
 Once ready, do the following to customize your virtual environment:

-1. Generate the virtual environment: `python -m venv <name_of_virtual_env>`
+1. Generate the virtual environment:
+`python -m venv <name_of_virtual_env>`
-2. Activate the virtual environment: `source /pathToVirtualEnvironment/bin/activate`
+2. Activate the virtual environment:
+`source /pathToVirtualEnvironment/bin/activate`
-3. Install the *ipykernel* package into the virtual environment: `python -m pip install ipykernel`
+3. Install the *ipykernel* package into the virtual environment:
+`python -m pip install ipykernel`
-4. Install any other required packages through *pip*: `python -m pip install <package1> <package2> ... <packageN>`
+4. Install any other required packages through *pip*:
+`python -m pip install <package1> <package2> ... <packageN>`
 5. Use the *ipykernel* package to install a new IPython kernel for JupyterLab servers:
 `python -m ipykernel install --user --name 'NameOfKernelALPHANUMERICAL' --display-name "Name of kernel displayed in Jupyter"`
 6. To not further mess with your kernel you should deactivate the corresponding virtual environment: `deactivate`